lambdacats/lambdacats/admin.md

 #### Other

-The command `zola build` (without flags) outputs generated files into a `public/` directory, and we use the `tmp/` directory as described below.
+The command `zola build` (without flags) outputs generated files into the `public/` directory, and we use the `tmp/` directory as described below.
 So, we have added these to the `.gitignore` file.

 ## Creating the Initial Website